 If a Part III application is not possible, there are may be alternatives.
 For example, the pension asset could be offset against other assets, if available, or it may be possible to transfer the English pension to an overseas pension that could then be divided by the relevant overseas process.
 Local advice should be sought.

-Charlotte Symes is a Senior Associate at Family Law in Partnership.
+Charlotte Symes is a Director at Family Law in Partnership.
 Many of Charlotte’s matters have an international element.
 Charlotte speaks fluent French and spent 18 months living in Paris working in French law firms.
 She has the expertise and experience to conduct client meetings in French.
 She advises on a wide range of family matters.